Gruntfuggly/formatOnIdle/README.md

 ## Installing

-You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.formatOnIdle).
+You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.format-on-idle).

-Alternatively, open Visual Studio code, press `Ctrl+P` or `Cmd+P` and type:

-    > ext install format-on-idle

 ### Source Code

-The source code is available on GitHub [here](https://github.com/Gruntfuggly/formatOnIdle).
+The source code is available on GitHub [here](https://github.com/Gruntfuggly/format-on-idle).

 ## Known Issues